ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

 ### Limitations on non-berkeley.edu

-The OCF may host non-berkeley.edu domains, however the process is more complicated in this case.
+The OCF may host domains that do not end in berkeley.edu, however the process is more complicated in this case.
 At the discretion of an OCF (Deputy) Site Manager, permission may be granted to those who can demonstrate a specific need for the OCF to host a website outside of the berkeley.edu domain.
 For such domains, the